-The UK government have also committed to regreening cities across the country.
-A £10 million plan with see 130,000 trees planted in towns and cities from London to Aberdeen.
-Then Environment Secretary, Michael Gove, called trees “vital in the fight against climate change” as he launched the £10m fund.
 Helen Griffiths, Chief Executive of Fields in Trust, told euronews Living "Our research found that parks and green spaces generate £34.2 billion worth of physical and mental health benefits each year.
 It’s a persuasive statistic, as is the fact that £111 million worth of NHS savings are made annually in reduced GP visits alone, because frequent park users have better general health and are less likely to visit their doctor."

 Atlanta's trees: A cautionary tale

 Tree cover also reduces temperatures as shade keeps the sun off of the highly reflective materials that make up urban buildings.
 In stopping cities from becoming "urban heat islands", or areas where the air temperature is 1 to 4 degrees celsius higher than in surrounding rural areas, the study of Atlanta found that trees reduced summer energy usage.
-By reducing the amount of air cooling needed by the residents of Atlanta, the area's energy use would be slashed and emissions cut by nearly 600,000 tonnes of CO2.
+By reducing the amount of air cooling needed by the city's residents, the area's energy use would be slashed and emissions cut by nearly 600,000 tonnes of CO2.
 That's the same as taking 127,389 cars off the streets for a whole year.